Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Results Analysis

 \paragraph{Close-Ended Tasks.}

-Performance on close-ended queries (Table \ref{tab:close_ended_result}) reveals a critical trade-off between \textit{over-confidence} and \textit{over-conservatism}, with three distinct profiles: (1) \textbf{Over-Confidence (Gemini, Grok):} These DRAs fail to reject adversarial queries (near $0\%$ accuracy), force-hallucinating answers due to an inability to identify empty intersection of restriction sets.
-(2) \textbf{Over-Conservatism (Salesforce, Qwen):} They achieve high adversarial accuracy ($72\text{--}80\%$) but at the cost of prematurely abandoning answerable queries ($0\%$ accuracy).
-Their excessive rejection may be due to insufficient retrieval results and a default conservative fallback.
-(3) \textbf{Balanced Struggle (OpenAI, Perplexity):} Only these DRAs genuinely distinguish intent, with OpenAI maintaining a consistent profile ($28\%$ across metrics) rather than collapsing into systemic bias.
-For extended results on domain sensitivity and performance disparities between open- and close-ended tasks, see Appendix \ref{app:domain} and \ref{app:task_type}.
+Performance on close-ended queries (Table \ref{tab:close_ended_result}) reveals a critical trade-off between \textit{over-confidence} and \textit{over-conservatism}, with three distinct profiles: (1) \textbf{Over-Confidence (Gemini, Grok):} These DRAs fail to reject adversarial queries (near $0.0$ accuracy), often producing answers for adversarial queries where the intended response is rejection, suggesting difficulty with recognizing unsatisfiable constraint sets.
+(2) \textbf{Over-Conservatism (Salesforce, Qwen):} They achieve high adversarial accuracy ($0.72\text{--}0.80$) but at the cost of prematurely abandoning answerable queries ($0.0$ accuracy).
+This rejection pattern may reflect insufficient retrieved evidence, conservative fallback behavior, or both.
+(3) \textbf{Balanced Struggle (OpenAI, Perplexity):} Only these DRAs genuinely distinguish intent, with OpenAI maintaining a consistent profile ($0.28$ across metrics) rather than collapsing into systemic bias.
+For extended results on performance disparities between open- and close-ended tasks, see Appendix \ref{app:task_type}.